 6. Climb to the top of the Bunker Hill Monument

-The monument stands 221 feet tall and marks the site for the first major battle of the American Revolution.
+The monument stands 221 feet tall and marks the site of the first major battle of the American Revolution.
 There are no elevators here, so if you want to get to the top, you will have to climb 294 to be able to enjoy the gorgeous views.

 7. JFK Trail

 It consists of a series of places to explore Boston that used to be frequented by President John F. Kennedy.
 You can pay for a tour of it, but you can also find the map on the internet and do it on your own for free.